 Netiquette at CCSNH

 “Netiquette” or “network etiquette” is a set of standards that have evolved through appropriate Internet behavior, including the ways that users communicate and interact with one another.
-Incorporate these guidelines, in conjunction with expectations outlined in the Code of Conduct, in any form of written communication that uses technology to transmit the message, including but not limited to, email, Blackboard discussion forums, chat rooms, web sites, blogs, wikis, virtual meetings, text messages and instant messaging.
+Incorporate these guidelines, in conjunction with expectations outlined in the Code of Conduct, in any form of written communication that uses technology to transmit the message, including but not limited to, email, Canvas discussion forums, chat rooms, web sites, blogs, wikis, virtual meetings, text messages and instant messaging.

 General Netiquette Guidelines